agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

       --format string   output format (default "json") -h, --help            help for list-services
 ```

+Oops!
+Now that we've disabled Service Usage, we can no longer list our services.
+That's not a big surprise.

 ```
 $ q service-usage enable-service projects/327402113844/services/serviceusage.googleapis.com
 Error: rpc error: code = PermissionDenied desc = Service Usage API has not been used in project nodal-time-442104-f1 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/serviceusage.googleapis.com/overview?project=nodal-time-442104-f1 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.